ansible/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

                     self.inventory.add_host(server['name'])
                     self.inventory.set_variable(server['name'], 'ansible_host', server['external_ip'])

 The specifics will vary depending on API and structure returned.
-But one thing to keep in mind, if the inventory source or any other issue crops up you should ``raise AnsibleParserError`` to let Ansible know that the source was invalid or the process failed.
+Remember that if you get an inventory source error or any other issue, you should ``raise AnsibleParserError`` to let Ansible know that the source was invalid or the process failed.

 For examples on how to implement an inventory plugin, see the source code here:
 `lib/ansible/plugins/inventory <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/inventory>`_.